sigoden/zztalk/README.md

 # SelfChat

-Chat in temporary room.
-Message and files will be cleaned in 30 minutes.
+Anonymous chat in temporary room.
+Any message or file in current room will be purges in 30 minutes.

-> The original intention is to share files and pictures on multiple devices

 ## Docker